Composting plant waste

 Have it composted

-If you cannot or do not want to set up a composting area in your garden, you can also have garden waste recycled.
-The plant residues are then processed in a waste treatment plant and then used for agricultural or thermal purposes.
+If you cannot or do not want to set up a compost heap in your garden, you can also have your garden waste recycled.
+The plant residues are then processed in a waste treatment plant and subsequently used for agricultural or thermal purposes.

 The following options are available for disposal:

-Plant residues, green cuttings up to twelve centimetres in diameter or plants and roots infected with pathogens
+Plant debris, green waste up to 12 cm in diameter, or plants and roots infested with pests

-2. via paper bags, which are placed next to the garbage cans on the day the organic waste bins are emptied,
+- in paper bags placed next to the bins on the day the organic waste bins are emptied,

-3. at one of the three Wiesbaden recycling centers or at the small collection point of the landfill, free of charge up to 0.7 meters3 (this corresponds to approximately one trunk load),
+- at one of the three recycling centers in Wiesbaden or at the small waste collection point at the landfill, free of charge up to 0.7 cubic meters (equivalent to about one car trunk load),

-• Small collection point at the landfill site
+- small waste collection point at the landfill

 Bierstadt, Kloppenheimer Straße 30